blaenk/blaenk.github.io/provider/notes/rust.markdown

 }
 ```

-There are three traits that are automatically derived and implemented for applicable types:

-* `Send` is for sendable types, which don't contain managed boxes, managed closures, or references.
-* `Freeze` is for constant/immutable types, types that don't contain anything intrinsically mutable.
-* `'static` is for non-borrowed types, which don't contain any references or any data whose lifetime is bound to a particular stack frame, or they are types where the only contained references have `'static` lifetime.

 Traits contain zero or more method signatures.
 In the following trait, it is said that `Printable` provides a `print` method with the given signature:

 ``` rust